Economic Freakout 2020: The ‘What Now’ Edition | Wealthsimple

 Everything’s not OK at the moment, obviously.
 I’m not a mental-health professional so I can’t address the psychological trauma so many are experiencing, but as someone who studies the economy, I know that people are hurting financially.
 Some of the wealthy people in our society are doing well, but poverty and unemployment are increasing and many people are suffering economically.
 This will continue to be the case until the public-health crisis eases.
 But the amount of financial hurt people experience going forward will depend a lot on how much governments borrow to replace people’s lost incomes.

-The first time we did this you were pretty certain this wasn’t going to lead to something like the Great Depression.
+The first time we did this you were pretty certain this wasn’t going to lead to something like the Great Depression in the US.
 But things are now worse than expected.
 Give it to me straight: is this going to be like 1930?

 I’m glad you brought up The Great Depression, because in my view, it’s an illustration of the power of government to either right a bad situation or else make it worse.
 The initial crisis, then, was terrible, but it was compounded by extremely unwise economic policies.
 Herbert Hoover put up tariffs and insisted on a balanced budget in the United States, which crippled any attempt at recovery.
 When FDR was elected in 1932, he brought in a lot of fiscal stimulus and devalued the currency — the economy improved a lot.
 There was a real boom from FDR’s inauguration in 1933 until 1937, when the Federal Reserve prematurely tightened monetary policy and caused another pretty severe recession.
 See what I mean when I say that the quality of the governmental response determines a lot of the outcome?

-While the nature of the challenge is much different now, regardless of how well the United States and Canada have done from a public health perspective, they’ve both done pretty well in their economic response.
+While the nature of the challenge is much different now, regardless of how well the United Kingdom has done from a public health perspective, the country has done pretty well in their economic response.
 The main question is whether they will continue to support the economy while the virus is still impacting people’s ability to work and spend.

 The other thing giving me cold sweats at night is the stock market, where all my retirement savings are.
 People are losing their jobs, nobody’s doing much of anything outside their homes, yet my portfolio’s doing pretty well.
 Once this stimulus money runs out, is it going to be like Wile E. Coyote — we're running along and the ground drops out from under us?